Ippei Mizuhara, ex-interpreter for MLB star Shohei Ohtani, pleads not guilty as a formality - KESQ

 Prosecutors say Ippei Mizuhara stole nearly $17 million from the Ohtani to pay off sports gambling debts during a yearslong scheme, at times impersonating Ohtani to bankers, and exploited his personal and professional relationship with the two-way player.
 Mizuhara signed a plea agreement that detailed the allegations on May 5, and prosecutors announced it several days later.

 During his arraignment Tuesday in federal court in Los Angeles, U.S. Magistrate Judge Jean P. Rosenbluth asked Mizuhara to enter a plea to one count of bank fraud and one count of subscribing to a false tax return.
-The expected not-guilty plea was a procedural step as the case moves forward, even though he has already agreed to the plea deal and defense attorney Michael G. Freedman said he planned to plead guilty in the future.
+The expected not-guilty plea was a procedural step as the case moves forward, even though he has already agreed to a plea deal.
+He is expected to plead guilty at a later date.

-Members of the media were not allowed inside the main courtroom and instead were seated in an audio-only overflow room.
-The Associated Press and other outlets filed a complaint with the court clerk.

-Mizuhara only spoke to answer the judge’s questions, with responses like “yes, ma’am” when asked whether he understood the proceedings.

 There was no evidence Ohtani was involved in or aware of Mizuhara’s gambling, and the player is cooperating with investigators, authorities said.